uretgec/awesome-web-online-tools/README.md

 ### Cron Jobs
 - [cron-job.org](https://cron-job.org/en/) - Free cronjobs - from minutely to once a year.
 - [setcronjob.com](https://www.setcronjob.com/) - Reliable Web Cron service.
 (Commercial)

+### Fake Data Generators
+- [fakenamegenerator.com](https://www.fakenamegenerator.com/) - Get a whole new identity at the Fake Name Generator.
+(Best)
+- [namegenerator.in](http://namegenerator.in/) - This is a simple tool that creates pretend business cards.

 ## License
 No License.